ArielHorwitz/botroyale/docs/guides/custom_script.md

 `python main.py myscript`

-We should see "Welcome to Bot Bootcamp" printed in console.
+We should see `Welcome to Bot Bootcamp` printed in console.

-### Playing a battle without the GUI
+## Playing a battle without the GUI
 Let's make some bots play a couple of battles using the `logic.battle.Battle` class:
 ```python
 from logic.battle import Battle